Jambay Lhakhang Drup

 The Fire Blessing Ceremony

 In addition to the dances, the festival includes a fire blessing ceremony, where participants walk barefoot through a sacred fire pit.
-This ritual is believed to burn away accumulated bad karma and ne
+This ritual is believed to burn away accumulated bad karma and negative obstacles from one’s life.
+Spectators run beneath a burning gate of dry grasses and embers — an act of purification that is also believed to bless women seeking to conceive.

 05